mszyba/adr-lists/README.md

 * Thymeleaf
 * MSQL
 * Docker
+* Nginx

 ## Access
-The latest stable version of the app you can test it [**here**](http://51.83.131.183:8090/).
+The latest stable version of the app you can test it [**http://adr.michalszyba.eu**](http://adr.michalszyba.eu/).
-I used remote own server Ubuntu 20.04.
+I used remote own server Ubuntu 20.04 and Nginx.
 Application is running on Docker.

 ### On branch develop you can't use below instruction yet.

 You can create a new account.
 Use `Register` button.

 You can use also test account.
 Login: `test@test.com`, password: `test`.

 ## Screenshots